DenialAdams/roland/README.md

 ## Compilation Targets

-Roland currently supports compiling to two different flavors of WebAssembly.
+Roland currently supports compiling to two different flavors of WebAssembly, and x86_64 linux.

 ### WASI
 This is the default target.
 A `.wasm` file is emitted that can be run directly with `wasmtime`.